hashistack4u/boot-script/README.md

 ## Testing
 1. Create dev VMs by running script: `.\CreateVMs.ps1`
-2. SSH to nodes and run scripts from path `/mnt/bootscript/scripts/` in numbered order.
+2. SSH to nodes and run script `/mnt/bootscript/scripts/00_all.sh`